Reimagining how Families Find and Connect with Birth Doulas

 Analysis

 My observations revealed that new users are able to find information, but they expect it to boldly announce itself.
-If key words don’t jump out at them in the correct location, they look elsewhere.
-I also found that they expect that the Services page will allow them to book services right there instead of requiring that they visit another page.
+If they cannot quickly locate key words in the correct location, they look elsewhere.
+I also found that they expect that the Services page will allow them to book services on the same page on which the services are listed.

 This usability observation also revealed ways I can improve my research methods.
 In Task 2, participants focused on finding the arbitrary number “four” rather than the mental health sessions, which was the point of the task.
-Now I know to only include relevant information in task scenario instructions.
+Going forward, I will only include relevant information in task scenario instructions.

 Site Map